 As sails age, many things can happen that will affect sailing performance.
 The biggest being the draft of the sail changing.
-Quantum Sails Chicago’s Service Manager, Sam Keys, talks about what causes these issues and what can be done to fix them.
+Learn about what causes these issues and what can be done to fix them.

 Typically when a sail is designed, the largest amount of draft at a given position of the sail is at about 45 percent of the way aft of the luff towards the leech.
 As the sail gets older, a couple of things can happen that move the draft of the sail closer to 50 percent or more, making it more and more difficult to trim and to steer the boat to.
 The other issue with the draft position is that it gets a lot “fuller” than originally designed, making it difficult to de-power the sail as the wind strength gets stronger.
 Here are some ways that we like to give your old sail a “face-lift.”